 All furnishings included in sale price

 Driopi holiday cottage makes a wonderful holiday home for the owner.
-Now it has the added opportunity of becoming an investment in the holiday rental market.
+Now it has the added opportunity to become an investment on the holiday rental market.

 Driopi is a picturesque mountain village.
 Its narrow streets tumble down the hillside towards the sea which is a 10 minute drive away.
 The village is 15 minutes from Epidavros and its world famous theatre constructed in 4,000 BC with seating for up to 14,000.
 The theatre still hosts annual performances every summer from some of the worlds most renowned theatre companies.